-As with any new initiative, the easier an incentive program is for drivers to understand and act upon, the greater the chances of success.
+As with any new initiative, the easier a driver incentive program is to understand and act upon, the greater the chances of success.
 “Keep incentive programs simple, be straightforward with ground rules, and communicate those rules to all employees,” Safety + Health Magazine advises.
 When fleet safety incentive programs are too complicated, they fail before even making an impact.
 Start with the big picture and build goals around it.
 Simplifying the incentive program makes it easy for managers to administer and drivers to follow.

 3. Use data from safety technology to decide which behaviors to incentivize